jotech/gapseq/docs/tutorials/traceability.md

 Please note: The reaction tracing information is currently not included in the output SBML-files of the models.
 This will be included in a future update of *gapseq*.

 Addition to code `5`: For instance, if an organism harbors the genes for the [degradation of Tryptophan to Indole-3-Propionic Acid (IPA)](https://metacyc.org/META/NEW-IMAGE?type=PATHWAY&object=PWY-8017), the transport reaction for IPA is automatically added to the model.
 This automatism is meant to allow the production of metabolites, where the producing-pathways and the cellular export is known from experiments, but where the transport mechanism (i.e. transporter protein) remains unknown.
-Currently only implemented to the Trp->IPA pathway and for butyrate (in case of the enzyme-presence: Butyryl-CoA dehydrogenase (Etf complex)).
+Currently only a few transporters are added based on this rule:

+- Indole-3-propionate (cpd27289) transport if [PWY-8017](https://metacyc.org/META/NEW-IMAGE?type=PATHWAY&object=PWY-8017) is present
+- Phenypropanoate (cpd03343) transport if [PWY-8014](https://metacyc.org/META/NEW-IMAGE?type=PATHWAY&object=PWY-8014) is present
+- Butyrate transport if Butyryl-CoA dehydrogenase (Etf complex)) is present (rxn90001)